-2.20.01: Are workers washing and sanitizing their hands before starting work each day, after using the restroom, after breaks and whenever hands may be contaminated?
+5.05.01: Are workers washing and sanitizing their hands before starting work each day, after using the restroom, after breaks, before putting on gloves and whenever hands may be contaminated?

-Total compliance (15 points): Worker compliance to hand washing and sanitizing procedures should be assessed.
-Workers are observed washing their hands before starting work each day, before and after eating, after breaks, after using the toilet, after blowing their nose and after touching anything that may be considered contaminated e.g. picking items up off of floor, etc. Auditors are expected to view hand washing disciplines - in operations where hand washing stations are not visible, this means watching worker movements after breaks (are they using the toilet facility hand wash stations); are there signs of soap and paper towel use?
+Total compliance (15 points): Worker conformance to hand washing and sanitizing procedures should be assessed, as washing hands is the first step in avoiding food contamination.
+Workers should be observed washing their hands prior to beginning work, after breaks, after using the toilet, before putting on gloves, and whenever hands may have become a source of contamination (e.g., after eating, after using a handkerchief or tissue, smoking, drinking, etc.).
+Auditors are expected to view hand washing disciplines - in operations where hand washing stations are not visible, this means watching worker movements after breaks (are they using the toilet facility hand wash stations); are there signs of soap and paper towel use?
 Hand washing is a critical part of the food suppliers' food safety program - this should be stressed to the auditee.